bazelbuild/rules_scala/docs/scala_doc.md

 `scala_doc` generates [Scaladoc](https://docs.scala-lang.org/style/scaladoc.html) for sources
 for targets, including sources from upstream deps.
 Readily hostable HTML is written to a `name.html` output folder.

+Scaladoc can be somewhat slow to build.
+In that case, you can tell Bazel to build this target manually, i.e. only when named explicitly and not through wildcards: `tags = ["manual"]`.

 ## Example

 scala_doc(